Adaptive Learning Computer Vision

 |Adaptive learning with gray scale image, background subtraction, and optical flow

 When designing the Smart Social Distancing application at Galliot, we applied Adaptive Learning to run the pedestrian detector in new environments.
 The results were impressive.
 You can compare the videos below to see the improvements (comparing the baseline on the left with adaptive learning on the right).

-If you need to do object detection in different environments, you can implement an adaptive learning method with a teacher-student configuration and train the student model for each environment separately.
+Suppose you need to do object detection in different environments.
+In that case, you can implement an adaptive learning method with a teacher-student configuration and train the student model for each environment separately.
 The student model will learn from the labels generated by the teacher model, so it relies on how accurately the teacher model labels the data.
 Aside from making sure that the teacher model labels the data with high accuracy, you need to solve several other challenges along the way, such as privacy issues related to storing user data, catastrophic forgetting, and network instabilities.
 Applying background subtraction and optical flow can further improve accuracy by ~7%.

 Leave us a comment